Hoyg/Java-CI-CD-with-Jenkins/README.md

     ![Post Build Action](images/postbuildaction.png)

-1. In the resulting window, lets take a look at the various options available to configure settings to deploy the application to an Azure Web App that was provisioned in the beginning of this lab.
+1. In the resulting window, let's take a look at the various options available to configure settings to deploy the application to an Azure Web App that was provisioned at the beginning of this lab.

     ![Azure Configuration](images/azureconfig.png)

 1. Under **Azure Profile Configuration**, choose the **Azure Credentials** drop down.
-Choose the **Azure Service Principal** that was created the *Task 2 of the Exercise 2* .
+Choose the **Azure Service Principal** that was created the *Task 2 of Exercise 2*.

     ![Azure Service Principal](images/myazuresp.png)